• +1-800-513-5423

 Senate To Vote To End Insurance Coverage For Substance Abuse

-SENATE TO VOTE TO END INSURANCE COVERAGE FOR SUBSTANCE ABUSE.
 OVER 1 MILLION PEOPLE COULD LOSE THEIR LIVES DUE TO LACK OF COVERAGE AND DENIAL OF TREATMENT BY 2026.

 Insurance for drug rehabilitation is in jeopardy for millions of Americans.

 Get the help that is needed immediately, to handle addiction for you or a loved one.
 In the coming weeks, we are going to find out if this bill will affect your ability to receive the treatment you or someone you love needs for an addiction or dependency on drugs or alcohol.
-If you wait to see what happens, it may be too late already for some states.
+If you wait to see what happens, it may already be too late for some states.
 The uncertainty in the insurance market has already caused many providers to drop out and see if they want to continue providing insurance to people in every state now.

 Drug rehabilitation is expensive if you do not have insurance to offset the cost of inpatient treatment for addiction to drugs or alcohol.
 With the recent heroin and opioid epidemic, there is an urgency to get as many people to help as soon as possible before addiction ends their lives.
 The outlook of this new proposed bill in the Senate is grim for tens of millions of people and millions of addicts throughout our country.
-With states being able to opt-out of the essential benefit guaranty that was mandated through the Affordable Care Act, drug or alcohol addiction treatment paid for by your insurance provider in your state may be terminated with a waiver to the federal government.
+With states being able to opt out of the essential benefit guarantee that was mandated through the Affordable Care Act, drug or alcohol addiction treatment paid for by your insurance provider in your state may be terminated with a waiver to the federal government.

 Free drug rehab centers and missions are not enough to handle the ever-growing drug epidemic.
 Finding a free treatment center for addiction can be an arduous task, to say the least.
 Looking for a treatment program that can handle addictions, detox, and interventions that are free is almost impossible.
 With the new proposed cuts to the Medicaid programs, there will be much more of a need for communities to step up and help handle the drug addiction epidemic.
 Without addiction treatment, there will surely be a rise in crime violent and otherwise.